hinshun/connect4/README.md

 #Connect 4

-Connect 4 is a CodeIgniter application to play multiplayer conenct 4.
-Created with ??? by Edgar Lee.
+CodeIgniter application to play multiplayer connect 4.
+Created with ♥ by Edgar Lee.

 #Copyright & License